cncoulter/Transcription-The-Plays-of-Roswitha/08 Abraham.md

 EPHREM.
 What vision?

 ABRAHAM.
-I dreamed I was standing at the door of my cell, and that a huge dragon with a loathsome stench rushed violendy towards me.
+I dreamed I was standing at the door of my cell, and that a huge dragon with a loathsome stench rushed violently towards me.
 I saw that the creature was attracted by a little white dove at my side.
 It pounced on the dove, devoured it, and vanished.

 EPHREM.
 There is no doubt what this vision meant.